dhruvil-sheth30/Simulated-work-v3/README.md

 # Simulated-work-v3
-This repo is for the collection of game and projects done for simulated work coursework
+This repo is for the collection of game and projects done for simulated work course